 Think About Your Knives

-Wooden cutting boards are great on knives because they don’t dull them as fast as hard plastic boards, that being said your knives can damage your board.
-Make sure you sharpen your knives often so you get cleaner cuts and avoid hacking into your wooden board.
+Wooden cutting boards don’t dull knives as fast and as hard plastic boards, but your knives can damage your board.
+Make sure you sharpen your knives regularly with a knife sharpener so you get cleaner cuts and avoid hacking into your wooden board.